cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 2. YITH WooCommerce Ajax Search in operation displaying WooCommerce search results

 == Changelog ==
-= 1.6.9 - Released: Jul 25, 2019 =
-New: Support to WooCommerce 3.7.0
-Update: Plugin Core 3.3.7

-= 1.6.8 - Released: Jun 12, 2019 =
-Update: Plugin Core 3.3.1

-= 1.6.7 - Released: May 29, 2019 =
-Update: Plugin Core 3.1.29

-= 1.6.6 - Released: May 29, 2019 =
-Update: Plugin Core 3.2.1

-= 1.6.5 - Released: Apr 23, 2019 =
-Update: Plugin Core 3.1.29

-= 1.6.4 - Released: Apr 09, 2019 =
-New: Support to WooCommerce 3.6.0 RC1
-Update: Plugin Core 3.1.28
-Fix: Localization strings

-= 1.6.3 - Released: Jan 28, 2019 =
-Update: Plugin Core 3.1.15

-= 1.6.2 - Released: Dec 05, 2018 =
-New: Support to WordPress 5.0
-Update: Language files
-Update: Plugin Core 3.1.0

-= 1.6.1 - Released: Oct 23, 2018 =
-* Update: Plugin Core 3.0.27

-= 1.6.0 - Released: Oct 18, 2018 =
-* New: Support to WooCommerce 3.5.0 RC2
-* Update: Plugin Core 3.0.25

-= 1.5.9 - Released: Sep 26, 2018 =
-* Update: Plugin Core 3.0.23

-= 1.5.8 - Released: Jun 28, 2018 =
-* Update: Plugin Core 3.0.21
+= 1.7.1 - Released on 30 October 2019 =

+* Update: Plugin framework

+= 1.7.0 - Released on 28 October 2019 =

+* New: Support for WordPress 5.3
+* New: Support for WooCommerce 3.8
+* Update: Plugin framework

+= 1.6.9 - Released on 25 July 2019 =

+* New: Support for WooCommerce 3.7.0
+* Update: Plugin framework

+= 1.6.8 - Released on 12 June 2019 =

+* Update: Plugin framework

+= 1.6.7 - Released on 29 May 2019 =

+* Update: Plugin framework

+= 1.6.6 - Released on 29 May 2019 =

+* Update: Plugin framework

+= 1.6.5 - Released on 23 April 2019 =

+* Update: Plugin framework

+= 1.6.4 - Released on 09 April 2019 =

+* New: Support for WooCommerce 3.6.0 RC1
+* Update: Plugin framework
+* Fix: Localization strings

+= 1.6.3 - Released on 28 January 2019 =

+* Update: Plugin framework

+= 1.6.2 - Released on 05 December 2018 =

+* New: Support for WordPress 5.0
+* Update: Language files
+* Update: Plugin framework

+= 1.6.1 - Released on 23 Oct 2018 =
+* Update: Plugin framework

+= 1.6.0 - Released on 18 Oct 2018 =

+* New: Support for WooCommerce 3.5.0
+* Update: Plugin framework

+= 1.5.9 - Released on 26 September 2018 =

+* Update: Plugin framework

+= 1.5.8 - Released on 28 June 2018 =

+* Update: Plugin framework
 * Fix: Fixed compatibility class loading

-= 1.5.7 - Released: Jun 28, 2018 =
+= 1.5.7 - Released on 28 June 2018 =

 * Fix: Fixed compatibility class loading
-* Update: Plugin Core 3.0.16
+* Update: Plugin framework

-= 1.5.6 - Released: May 17, 2018 =
+= 1.5.6 - Released on 17 May 2018 =

-* New: Support to WordPress 4.9.6 RC2
+* New: Support for WordPress 4.9.6
-* New: Support to WooCommerce 3.4.0 RC1
+* New: Support for WooCommerce 3.4.0
-* Update: Plugin Core 3.0.15
+* Update: Plugin framework

-= 1.5.5 - Released: Jan 31, 2018 =
+= 1.5.5 - Released on 31 January 2018 =

-* New: Support to WooCommerce 3.3.x
+* New: Support for WooCommerce 3.3
 * Update: Plugin Core 3.0.11

-= 1.5.4 - Released: Nov 06, 2017 =
+= 1.5.4 - Released on 06 Nov 2017 =

 * Update: Plugin Core

-= 1.5.3 - Released: May 25, 2017 =
-Fix: Plugin Core integration
-Update: Plugin Core

-= 1.5.2 - Released: Mar 31, 2017 =
-Fix: Query for visible product
-Update: Plugin Core

-= 1.5.1 - Released: Mar 28, 2017 =
-New: Support to WooCommerce 3.0 RC 2
-Update: Plugin Core

-= 1.5.0 - Released: Mar 06, 2017 =
-New: Support to WooCommerce 2.7 RC 1
-Update: Plugin Core
-Update: Languages files

-= 1.4.1 - Released: Oct 17, 2016 =
-* Added: Option to save the autocomplete results in a transient
-* Updated: Plugin Framework

-= 1.4.0 - Released: Jun 10, 2016 =
-* Added: Support to WooCommerce 2.6 RC1
-* Updated: Plugin Core Framework

-= 1.3.9 - Released: Dec 15, 2015 =
-* Added: Support to Wordpress 4.4
-* Updated: Plugin Core Framework

-= 1.3.8 - Released: Oct 30, 2015 =
-* Added: Add Plugin-Fw support for Essential Kit #1

-= 1.3.7 - Released: Sep 18, 2015 =
-* Updated: Changed Text Domain from 'yit' to 'yith-woocommerce-ajax-search'
-* Updated: Plugin Core Framework

-= 1.3.6 - Released: Aug 12, 2015 =
-* Added: Support to WooCommerce 2.4.2
-* Updated: Plugin Core Framework

-= 1.3.5 - Released: Aug 07, 2015 =
-* Added: Support more search elements on a page

-= 1.3.4 - Released: Jul 17, 2015 =
-* Fixed: Support to WPML

-= 1.3.3 - Released: Jul 07, 2015 =
-* Fixed: Called to WP_Widget construct
-* Fixed: Support to WPML

-= 1.3.2 - Released: Jun 15, 2015 =

-* Fixed: Backward compatibility with Autocomplete function

-= 1.3.1 - Released: Jun 10, 2015 =

-* Updated: Renamed Autocomplete function with YithAutocomplete

-= 1.3.0 - Released: Apr 24, 2015 =

-* Added: Wordpress 4.2 compatibility
-* Fixed: Shorcode output
-* Fixed: Wp security issue

-= 1.2.7 - Released: Apr 07, 2015 =

-* Updated: Plugin Core Framework

-= 1.2.6 - Released: Mar 30, 2015 =

-* Updated: Plugin Core Framework
-* Fixed: Loader image not hided after search
-* Fixed: Disabled submit when search string is empty
-* Fixed: Support to WPML in query string

-= 1.2.5 - Released: Mar 12, 2015 =

-* Fixed: Plugin installation bug

-= 1.2.4 - Released: Mar 04, 2015 =

-* Fixed: Minor bugs

-= 1.2.3 - Released: Mar 02, 2015 =

-* Added: Support to Wordpress 4.1.1
-* Fixed: Minor bugs

-= 1.2.2 - Released: Feb 12, 2015 =

-* Added: Support to WooCommerce 2.3.x
-* Fixed: Minor bugs

-= 1.2.1 - Released: Feb 06, 2015 =

-* Updated: Plugin Core Framework

-= 1.2.0 - Released: Jan 29, 2015 =

-* Updated: Plugin Core Framework

-= 1.1.3 - Released: Oct 16, 2014 =

-* Fixed: Javascript code in external file

-= 1.1.2 - Released: Sep 14, 2014 =

-* Fixed: Prevent undefined title index if the widget is called by the the_widget func
-* Updated: Autocomplete js library
-* Updated: Plugin Core Framework

-= 1.1.1 - Released: Feb 14, 2014 =

-* Fixed: Settings link doesn't work on WooCommerce 2.1.1

-= 1.1.0 - Released: Feb 12, 2013 =

-* Added: Support to WooCommerce 2.1.x

-= 1.0.0 - Released: Aug 01, 2013 =
+= 1.5.3 - Released on 25 May 2017 =

+* Fix: Plugin Core integration
+* Update: Plugin Core

+= 1.5.2 - Released on 31 March 2017 =

+* Fix: Query for visible product
+* Update: Plugin Core

+= 1.5.1 - Released on 28 March 2017 =

+* New: Support for WooCommerce 3.0 RC 2
+* Update: Plugin Core

+= 1.5.0 - Released on 06 March 2017 =

+* New: Support for WooCommerce 2.7 RC 1
+* Update: Plugin Core
+* Update: Languages files

+= 1.4.1 - Released on 17 Oct 2016 =

+* New: Option to save the autocomplete results in a transient
+* Update: Plugin Framework

+= 1.4.0 - Released on 10 June 2016 =

+* New: Support for WooCommerce 2.6 RC1
+* Update: Plugin framework

+= 1.3.9 - Released on 15 December 2015 =

+* New: Support for Wordpress 4.4
+* Update: Plugin framework

+= 1.3.8 - Released on 30 October 2015 =

+* New: Add Plugin-Fw support for Essential Kit #1

+= 1.3.7 - Released on 18 September 2015 =

+* Update: Changed Text Domain from 'yit' to 'yith-woocommerce-ajax-search'
+* Update: Plugin framework

+= 1.3.6 - Released on 12 August 2015 =

+* New: Support for WooCommerce 2.4.2
+* Update: Plugin framework

+= 1.3.5 - Released on 07 August 2015 =

+* New: Support more search elements on a page

+= 1.3.4 - Released on 17 July 2015 =

+* Fix: Support for WPML

+= 1.3.3 - Released on 07 July 2015 =

+* Fix: Called to WP_Widget construct
+* Fix: Support for WPML

+= 1.3.2 - Released on 15 June 2015 =

+* Fix: Backward compatibility with Autocomplete function

+= 1.3.1 - Released on 10 June 2015 =

+* Update: Renamed Autocomplete function with YithAutocomplete

+= 1.3.0 - Released on 24 April 2015 =

+* New: Wordpress 4.2 compatibility
+* Fix: Shorcode output
+* Fix: Wp security issue

+= 1.2.7 - Released on 07 April 2015 =

+* Update: Plugin framework

+= 1.2.6 - Released on 30 March 2015 =

+* Update: Plugin framework
+* Fix: Loader image not hided after search
+* Fix: Disabled submit when search string is empty
+* Fix: Support for WPML in query string

+= 1.2.5 - Released on 12 March 2015 =

+* Fix: Plugin installation bug

+= 1.2.4 - Released on 04 March 2015 =

+* Fix: Minor bugs

+= 1.2.3 - Released on 02 March 2015 =

+* New: Support for Wordpress 4.1.1
+* Fix: Minor bugs

+= 1.2.2 - Released on 12 February 2015 =

+* New: Support for WooCommerce 2.3
+* Fix: Minor bugs

+= 1.2.1 - Released on 06 February 2015 =

+* Update: Plugin framework

+= 1.2.0 - Released on 29 January 2015 =

+* Update: Plugin framework

+= 1.1.3 - Released on 16 October 2014 =

+* Fix: Javascript code in external file

+= 1.1.2 - Released on 14 September 2014 =

+* Fix: Prevent undefined title index if the widget is called by the the_widget func
+* Update: Autocomplete js library
+* Update: Plugin framework

+= 1.1.1 - Released on 14 February 2014 =

+* Fix: Settings link doesn't work on WooCommerce 2.1.1

+= 1.1.0 - Released on 12 February 2013 =

+* New: Support for WooCommerce 2.1.x

+= 1.0.0 - Released on 1 August 2013 =

 * Initial release

 == Upgrade notice ==

-= 1.3.2 - Released: Jun 15, 2015 =

-* Fixed: Backward compatibility with Autocomplete function

-= 1.3.1 - Released: Jun 10, 2015 =

-* Updated: Renamed Autocomplete function with YithAutocomplete

-= 1.3.0 - Released: Apr 24, 2015 =

-* Added: Wordpress 4.2 compatibility
-* Fixed: Shorcode output
-* Fixed: Wp security issue

-= 1.2.7 - Released: Apr 07, 2015 =

-* Updated: Plugin Core Framework

-= 1.2.6 - Released: Mar 30, 2015 =

-* Updated: Plugin Core Framework
-* Fixed: Loader image not hided after search
-* Fixed: Disabled submit when search string is empty
-* Fixed: Support to WPML in query string

-= 1.2.5 - Released: Mar 12, 2015 =

-* Fixed: Plugin installation bug

-= 1.2.4 - Released: Mar 04, 2015 =

-* Fixed: Minor bugs

-= 1.2.3 - Released: Mar 02, 2015 =

-* Added: Support to Wordpress 4.1.1
-* Fixed: Minor bugs

-= 1.2.2 - Released: Feb 12, 2015 =

-* Added: Support to WooCommerce 2.3.x
-* Fixed: Minor bugs

-= 1.2.1 - Released: Feb 06, 2015 =

-* Updated: Plugin Core Framework

-= 1.2.0 - Released: Jan 29, 2015 =

-* Updated: Plugin Core Framework

-= 1.1.3 - Released: Oct 16, 2014 =

-* Fixed: Javascript code in external file

-= 1.1.2 - Released: Sep 14, 2014 =

-* Fixed: Prevent undefined title index if the widget is called by the the_widget func
-* Updated: Autocomplete js library
-* Updated: Plugin Core Framework

-= 1.1.1 - Released: Feb 14, 2014 =

-* Fixed: Settings link doesn't work on WooCommerce 2.1.1

-= 1.1.0 - Released: Feb 12, 2013 =

-* Added: Support to WooCommerce 2.1.x

-= 1.0.0 - Released: Aug 01, 2013 =
+= 1.3.2 - Released on 15 June 2015 =

+* Fix: Backward compatibility with Autocomplete function

+= 1.3.1 - Released on 10 June 2015 =

+* Update: Renamed Autocomplete function with YithAutocomplete

+= 1.3.0 - Released on 24 April 2015 =

+* New: Wordpress 4.2 compatibility
+* Fix: Shortcode output
+* Fix: Wp security issue

+= 1.2.7 - Released on 07 April 2015 =

+* Update: Plugin framework

+= 1.2.6 - Released on 30 March 2015 =

+* Update: Plugin framework
+* Fix: Loader image not hided after search
+* Fix: Disabled submit when search string is empty
+* Fix: Support for WPML in query string

+= 1.2.5 - Released on 12 March 2015 =

+* Fix: Plugin installation bug

+= 1.2.4 - Released on 4 March 2015 =

+* Fix: Minor bugs

+= 1.2.3 - Released on 02 March 2015 =

+* New: Support for Wordpress 4.1.1
+* Fix: Minor bugs

+= 1.2.2 - Released on 12 February 2015 =

+* New: Support for WooCommerce 2.3
+* Fix: Minor bugs

+= 1.2.1 - Released on 06 February 2015 =

+* Update: Plugin framework

+= 1.2.0 - Released on 29 January 2015 =

+* Update: Plugin framework

+= 1.1.3 - Released on 16 October 2014 =

+* Fix: Javascript code in external file

+= 1.1.2 - Released on 14 September 2014 =

+* Update: Plugin framework
+* Update: Autocomplete js library
+* Fix: Prevent undefined title index if the widget is called by the the_widget func

+= 1.1.1 - Released on 14 February 2014 =

+* Fix: Settings link doesn't work on WooCommerce 2.1.1

+= 1.1.0 - Released on 12 February 2013 =

+* New: Support for WooCommerce 2.1.x

+= 1.0.0 - Released on 1 August 2013 =

 * Initial release